TamimEhsan/interview-questions-bangladesh/docs/chaldal.md

 ## Interview Stages
 Chaldal interview process has 3 stage

-1. Apltitude Test: Basic reasoning, vocabulary, maths etc
+1. **Apltitude Test:** Basic reasoning, vocabulary, maths etc
-2. First round Interview :  There will be 2 seperate interview.
+2. **First round Interview:**  There will be 2 seperate interview.
 The questions asked depend on the interviewer.
 They may be coding or technical or both.
 Two yes will lead to next round.
 1 yes and 1 no gives you a third chance.
-3. CTO round: It is kind of a behavioural round.
+3. **CTO round:** It is kind of a behavioural round.
 But the questions can be coding or technical.

 ## Questions